Definition of supply-side in English:

-Denoting or relating to a policy designed to increase output and employment by changing the conditions under which goods and services are supplied, especially by measures which reduce government involvement in the economy and allow the free market to operate.
+Denoting or relating to a policy designed to increase output and employment by changing the conditions under which goods and services are supplied, especially by measures that reduce government involvement in the economy and allow the free market to operate.

 - The backlash brought monetarist and supply-side doctrines into prominence.

 - The most common types of regional policies are supply-side policies, which attempt to improve the environment for local investment by upgrading the quality of the local production factor inputs.

 - Both concentrate on supply-side policy, using the stick of ‘employability’ as an excuse to downgrade welfare benefits.

 - Whether you're a Keynesian or a supply-sider, you believe tax cuts stimulate the economy.